wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-web-application.md

     - For languages with OAuth 2.0-aware HTTP clients, you can invoke the service in a straightforward manner.
 The HTTP client seamlessly manages OAuth 2.0 authentication without requiring additional intervention.

         As the service URL you can use the URL that you resolved in step 2 above.
-For sample requests and responses, see the API definition provided via the Choreo marketplace for the service.
+For sample requests and responses, see the API definition provided via the Service Catalog for the service.

     - For languages without OAuth 2.0-aware HTTP clients, you can use the token obtained in step 3 above to make calls to the dependent service.
 Subsequently, add the obtained token to the HTTP authorization header with the bearer prefix.

         As the service URL you can use the URL that you resolved in step 2 above.
-For sample requests and responses, see the API definition of the service provided via the Choreo marketplace.
+For sample requests and responses, see the API definition of the service provided via the Service Catalog.

         The following is a sample code snippet in NodeJS: